Four Corners COVID-19 Update

-June 19, 2020—The past 2-day total of COVID-19 cases has risen by 1 case in the Four Corners District:
+June 24, 2020—The past 2-day total of COVID-19 cases has risen by 2 cases in the Four Corners District:

 - Butler County remains at 52 cases, and 46 have recovered.